 The binding foot is adjustable so that it can deal with varying widths of binding.
 It works with bias binding and is perfect for use around gentle curves and circles, and it also works with straight cut binding for straight edges too.
-With some practice you can also use it to get neat mitered corners too – maybe once I get a bit more practice, a new how-to will follow to show you my tips for doing that.
-For now we'll assume we have to add binding to a straight edge, and will do it in a single pass, sewing front and back at the same time (perfectly).
+With some practice you can also use it to get neatly mitered corners too – maybe once I get a bit more practice, a new how-to will follow to show you my tips for doing that.
+For now, we'll assume we have to add binding to a straight edge and will do it in a single pass, sewing front and back at the same time (perfectly).

 There are two wheels on the foot.
 One so that you can adjust the position of the foot itself and slide it left or right and then another wheel that adjusts the width of the clear part of the foot that holds the length of binding.
 This controls a sliding guide that runs along the length of the binding as you sew and keeps it snugly in place against the guides for perfect stitching.

-The plastic parts are flexible, especially when that lower wheel is turned to the wider setting, so that they can be opened wide to allow the fabric and binding sandwich to be put together.
+The plastic parts are flexible, especially when that lower wheel is turned to the wider setting so that they can be opened wide to allow the fabric and binding sandwich to be put together.

 Mine has numbers printed on indicating the width of the binding, but you don't really need the numbers.
-Just turning that wheel until the binding is snug is more important that using a number as a guide I think.
+Just turning that wheel until the binding is snug is more important than using a number as a guide I think.

 How to load the binding and fabric

-Open up the lower wheel to move the guide over to the right hand side.
+Open up the lower wheel to move the guide over to the right-hand side.
 This allows the upper and lower piece of the ‘jaws' to open up more easily.
 Now at this point, some tutorials I have read suggest feeding in your binding first and you can certainly try this and see if you get on OK that way.